sve009/network-hero/README.md

     - Draw sprites
     - Only if we have time

-## Issues with Implemention
+## Issues with Implementation

 Many things could go wrong with this.
 For one thing, if a client disconnects and then reconnects, the game states may be out of sync with each other, which could lead to a lot of issues and frustration on the part of the players.
-Also, having the game math on the clientside limits design space, as there can't be any impure functions within the game math due to the game states needing to remain independently synchronized.
+Also, having the game math on the client-side limits design space, as there can't be any impure functions within the game math due to the game states needing to remain independently synchronized.

 Also, writing the UI loop could be tricky, as it's always fairly difficult to deal with random-ass user input.